Visibility Simulator Examples

 Each of the simulator approaches the visibility calculation differently with its own merits.

-The HERA Memo #98 describes the mathematical underlying of the vis_cpu simulator although be warned that some information might have already been obsolete due to the recent rapid development of the simulator.
-In summary, vis_cpu computes a geometric delay for each source and antenna, which is used to calculate the phase factor that is then multiplied by the source flux to obtain per-antenna visibility factor.
+HERA Memo #98 describes the mathematical underlying of the matvis simulator although be warned that some information might have already been obsolete due to the recent rapid development of the simulator.
+In summary, matvis computes a geometric delay for each source and antenna, which is used to calculate the phase factor that is then multiplied by the source flux to obtain per-antenna visibility factor.
 The direction-dependent polarized antenna beam factor (Jones matrix) is computed by evaluating the complex (efield) antenna pattern at each source position on the azimutal-zenithal coordinates.
 This is usually done by calling the interp method of the UVBeam object, or by directly evaluating an analytic function in the case of using an analytic beam model.
 All of these are done per time at a given single frequency.

 The UVSim class provides a hera_sim wrapper to pyuvsim, a comprehensive simulation package for radio interferometers that emphasizes accuracy and extensibility over speed.
 Under the hood, it execute pyuvsim.uvsim.run_uvdata_uvsim given the information in the ModelData object.